10.5 day program

 CME credits available.

 For your convenience, all intensive week lodging accommodations will be arranged by the Executive Education staff.
-Participants are required to stay the Sheraton Park City the evenings of April 7 and 8.
-Lodging is included in the course fee.
+Lodging at the Sheraton Park City is included in the course fee.
 In addition, breakfast, lunch, and dinner will be provided.